mbits-os/tangle/README.md

 HTTP cookies manipulation classes, `net::cookie::item` and `net::cookie::jar`.
 Contains support for parsing, encoding and persistence.

-## Dependencies

-This repo has a submodule pointing towards the Guidelines Support Library on Microsoft's GitHub account.
-To have the code compiling, you should first init the submodule:

-    git submodule init
-    cd gsl
-    git pull

-When using `libcookie`, the GSL's `include` directory should be available to your compiler.

 ## Client code

 For a hypothetical "browsing session", the session should use the `cookie::jar` to keep track of all cookies that have been seen.
 When a HTTP response would come with `Set-Cookie` header(s), the jar should be updated with `net::cookie::jar::from_server()` method,